suryashch/3d_modelling/reducing-mesh-density/analysis.md

 Adding back all the auxillary objects to the scene, we see minimal differences between the two versions of our model at a 50 ft view.
 We can clearly tell what the general shape is of these pipes, and adding our auxillary objects helps provide spatial context to the user.
 I would go so far to say that at this zoom level, its hard to differentiate between our compressed and uncompressed object.

-What about size results?
-The pre-compressed size of the model is 2.75 MB and post compression drops down to 1.41 MB, implying about 1.9x compression ratio.
+What about file size results?
+The pre-compressed size of the model is 2.75 MB and post compression drops down to 1.41 MB, implying about a 1.9x compression ratio.

 Performance is harder to measure, but I was able to simulate some results.

 I copied both the original and decimated piperack model 64 times, to simulate what a large model might look like.
 I then throttled my computer's performance, limiting the temperature and battery settings, thereby reducing the performance.
 I then recorded the results of some simple panning and zooming within each model.
 Here is the original.

 ![GIF of performance before compression](img/original.gif)